danrusei/danrusei.github.io/content/posts/error_handling.md

 Option has two variants: `Some` and `None`.

-* `Some` represent a value of type T.
+* `Some(T)` represent a value of type T.
 * `None` represents the absence of a value.

 Option is commonly used when a value might be missing or is optional.
-For example, when looking up a value in a collection, the result can be wrapped in an Option.
+For example, when looking up a value in a collection, the result can be wrapped in an Option<T>.
 If the value is present, it's wrapped in `Some`; otherwise, it's `None`.

 ## Using Expect method